Model Train Ballast Volume Calculator

 What is model railroad ballast?

 Ballast is the crushed stone that sits between and around the railroad ties (sleepers).
-In real railroads, ballast distributes the load, provides drainage, and prevents vegetation growth.
-In model railroading, ballast is purely cosmetic — but it makes the difference between a toy-like layout and a realistic scene.
+In real railroads, ballast distributes the load, provides drainage, and stops vegetation taking hold.
+In model railroading it does none of that.
+It is purely cosmetic, and it is still the single change that moves a layout furthest from toy to model.

 Ballast profile dimensions by scale: